 - Long Table Lunch at Badgebup

-On our way to Fremantle we break our trip with a visit to Badgebup which is small wheat-farming town located between the towns of Katanning and Nyabing in wildflower country.
+From Jerramungup we continue 134km west to Badgebup, a small wheat-farming town located between the towns of Katanning and Nyabing in wildflower country.
 Our hosts will provide us with a long table lunch in the Budgebup Hall where we will taste the local produce.
-In the late afternoon we arrive at the Esplanade Hotel Fremantle by Rydges, our home for three nights.

 - Cypress Farm, Waroona incl. buffet lunch

-Today we visit Cypress Farm, the property of Professor Kingsley Dixon and Lionel Johnston.
+This morning we visit Cypress Farm, the property of Professor Kingsley Dixon and Lionel Johnston.
 This garden is a ‘work in progress’ at the early stage of its redevelopment, and comprises largely uncleared Jarrah/Marri forest and Swan River Blackbutt.
 However, being one of the wettest places in the south-west, Cypress Farm takes advantage of the abundant water supply, the area’s clay-based soils, and cooler climate in order for the most diverse range of European and Australian plant species to be grown and displayed at their very best.
-On our way back to Fremantle, we stop at a local winery for wine tasting.
-(Overnight Fremantle) BL